WillemDijkhuizen/WillemDijkhuizen/README.md

 - 👋 Hi, I’m @WillemDijkhuizen
-- 👀 I’m interested in trying to understand topics that make my head spin and hopefully developing something new eventually
+- 👀 I’m interested in Computer Science, Artificial Intelligence, Psychology, Art, Literature, and pretty much anything I hear about
-- 🌱 I’m currently learning The Basics (I want to learn every language, I can't choose)
+- 🌱 I’m currently learning a whole bunch of things I'll need to start a BSc at the University of Amsterdam
-- 💞️ I’m looking to collaborate on anything that benefits both of our knowledge
+- 💞️ I’m looking to collaborate on anything that I can understand and contribute to in a meaningful way
-- 📫 I'm going to add my contact info later (when I have figured out what to do with it)
+- 📫 I'm not sure what people link to their profile exactly so I'll do that later

 <!---
 WillemDijkhuizen/WillemDijkhuizen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.